mkpaz/atlantafx/docs/colors/global-variables.md

 nav_order: 2
 ---

 Global variables are defined at the Scene root level.
-You can preview all of the them in the Sampler app.
+You can preview all of them in the Sampler app.

 AtlantaFX is based on GitHub Primer color system.
 You can check [GitHub Primer interface guidelines](https://primer.style/design/foundations/color) for more detailed instructions.
-There'are functional color variables and color scale variables.
+There are functional color variables and color scale variables.

 ## Functional colors